 Huebsch was a member of the American Jewish Committee representing district VIII, Ohio, a member of Independent Order Free Sons of Israel, Independent Order B’nai B’rith.
 Social memberships included Cleveland Society of Artists plus the Excelsior and Oakwood clubs.

-Nettie died on August 23, 1931, and Daniel died on September 2, 1936.
-Both are buried in Mayfield Cemetery.
+Nettie died on August 23, 1931, and Daniel died on September 2, 1936, and buried alongside Nettie in Mayfield Cemetery.